f5devcentral/f5-agility-labs-xc/docs/class7/module0/task2.rst

    *What to notice:*
    - You only deploy applications into your assigned namespace.
    - Namespaces prevent collisions between lab attendees.

-   *What happened behind the scenes:*
    - Namespaces were pre-created before the lab.
    - CI/CD pipelines reference your namespace dynamically.

-9. Save your assigned namespace.
+4. Save your assigned namespace.

    You will need this value in multiple upcoming tasks, including CI/CD and Terraform-driven deployments.